This is a fantastic goose soup that uses Scandinavian ingredients, but takes its inspiration from Vietnamese pho. It’s light, savory and fun to eat.

 It has savory.
 Sweet.
 Spicy.
 Crunchy.
 Starchy.
 Herby-bitter.
 Tangy, even funky if you add fish sauce.
 Everything our palates desire is in this bowl of soup.
 That’s why pho is so good.
 But, I asked myself, why should the Vietnamese have a monopoly on this?
 Could you not take the principles of pho and translate them into another culture?

-It’s winter, or what passes for winter here in NorCal (Sorry, snowbound Northeast).
-Winter makes me think Nordic food, which I’ve been playing with a lot lately.
+I developed this goose soup in winter, and winter makes me think Nordic food.
 What excited me is just how fast I could come up with Scandinavian analogs for all of the things in a bowl of Vietnamese pho.

 Pho begins and ends with broth.
 Pho broth is a wonderful clear base, with a noticeable aroma of star anise and cardamom.
 Cardamom?
 You mean the spice so beloved by the Swedes?
 Perfect.
 Start with a great broth and add crushed cardamom, or, of you can’t get it, allspice, another Scandinavian favorite.
 The result is remarkably similar to real pho broth.

 You eat pho mostly for the noodles in it, though.
 Vietnamese pho has long rice noodles, which is fine if you are eating with chopsticks.
 But if you’ve ever tried to eat long soup noodles with a spoon, you know how futile that is.
-So my “noodles” became spaetzle dumplings, made with very Norse rye flour.
+So my “noodles” became the rye spätzle dumplings from my recipe for duck and turnips.
 Easy to eat, big flavor.

 That left the accompaniments, which are vital to good pho.
 Herbs were an easy one.
 Vietnamese pho has basil and cilantro.
 Mine would have dill, chervil, parsley and chives — all herbs that figure prominently in Scandinavian cooking.
 Something crunchy to replicate the bean sprouts was easy, too: Thinly shaved red radishes, which were both crunchy and colorful.